Trimer states with $\mathbb{Z}_3$ topological order in Rydberg atom arrays: Details on the tensor-network representations

 \subsection{tRVB model on the triangular lattice}

-On the triangular lattice an efficient TN representation can be found in the dual-lattice picture, where a site is defined on each triangular face, similarly to how one would propose a Rydberg implementation.
+On the triangular lattice an efficient TN representation can be found in the dual-lattice picture, where a site is defined on each triangular face, similarly to the way in which one would propose a Rydberg implementation.
 In this picture, only one site around each original vertex of the triangular lattice can be occupied.
 Correspondingly, in the TN picture we define a $\delta$-tensor on each face, representing the site

 which is connected to three rank-6 constraint tensors

 We can then bring the problem back to a TN contraction on the square lattice by first defining a decomposition of the constraint tensor

 and performing the contraction